8372 cards memorial is a participatory art project created to commemorate the 23rd anniversary of the fall of Srebrenica, during the war in Bosnia.

 Hear the sound file here:

-All of the cards will be exhibited in Oxford Town Hall from 8th to 11th July 2018.
-Then from the 11th July the cards will be uncovered and handed out within public spaces metaphorically exhuming each of the individuals and acknowledging their existence.
+All of the cards are being exhibited in the entrance of Oxford Town Hall until 16th July 2018.
+From the 11th July the cards will be uncovered and it will be possible to take one, metaphorically exhuming each of the individuals and acknowledging their existence.

-This will be an act of remembrance that will help to raise awareness and remind us all of the consequences of hate.
+This is an act of remembrance that will help to raise awareness and remind us all of the consequences of hate.

 This project has been supported by Oxford City Council.